SultanAhmmed/Scripts-for-daily-life/Live Server for Coders/Readme.md

 * You can add more pages or organize your files into folders (e.g., `assets/`, `css/`, `js/`, etc.).
 * The live server works best for development; for deployment, use GitHub Pages, Netlify, or Vercel.

----

-## 📷 Screenshots (Optional)

-*Add screenshots of your project if available.*

----

 ## 🧑‍💻 Author

 **Sultan Ahmmed**

----

-Let me know if you'd like to add specific project details (like what it does or unique features), and I’ll tailor it further!